Bad Debt Write Off

 State Hold: When a debtor remains delinquent after in-house collection efforts at recovering the obligation have been unsuccessful, the University, as a state entity, is required to report to the State Comptroller the names of persons who have indebtedness or tax delinquency to the Comptroller.
 Reporting indebtedness to the Comptroller places the debtor “on hold” with all State of Texas agencies (including state universities) preventing any payments from the state to the debtor.
 See UHV Policy A-7, Reporting Indebtedness to the State Comptroller, for further information.

-Departments with uncollected accounts receivable meeting the criteria for write-off will submit a list of individual accounts to be written-off and a current reconciliation of the department’s accounts receivable to the UHV Comptroller at the end of each fiscal year.
-The department must have supporting documentation for each individual account to be written-off available for review.
+Departments with uncollected accounts receivable meeting the criteria for write-off will submit a list of individual accounts to be written-off and a current reconciliation of the department’s accounts receivable to the UHV Sr. Director of Finance at the end of each fiscal year.
+The department must have supported documentation for each individual account to be written-off available for review.

-After approval has been obtained from the BOR, the UHV Comptroller will inform the department and request recording of the write-off as follows:
+After approval has been obtained from the BOR, the UHV Sr. Director of Finance will inform the department and request recording of the write-off as follows:

 - For debts not recorded on student accounts, the department will be instructed on the proper journal entry to record the write-off in the general ledger.
 The department will be responsible for maintaining adequate records regarding the financial obligation still owed to the University.